aamkye/ubuntu_on_fdd7_article/readme.md

 ## Introduction (Tale)

 Once upon a time, back in the Stone Age of my childhood, I possessed a PC that was considered the bee's knees, at least in those ancient times.
-It boasted a whopping 80 gigabytes of hard disk space, an almighty Intel Core 2 Duo, and a mind - blowing 2 gigabytes of RAM.
+It boasted a whopping 80 gigabytes of hard disk space, an almighty Intel Core 2 Duo, and a mind-blowing 2 gigabytes of RAM.
 Oh, the joy it brought me!
 I could frolic in the virtual realms of games, bask in the glow of movies, groove to my favorite tunes, and conquer the daunting realm of homework.

 But alas, this blissful existence was not meant to last.
 After a few months, I stumbled upon the mystical realm of the Internet—P2P, Linux, and all that jazz.
 As fate would have it, my music library started multiplying faster than gremlins in a swimming pool.
 It dawned on me that I desperately needed more space.
 Ah, the dark ages of hard disk scarcity, when they cost a fortune!
 I was left with no choice but to embark on a ruthless mission of deletion.